Lapastoure/Pixel-Indicator-Technique/README.md

 Use pip : https://pypi.org/project/Pillow/2.2.1/

-How to run : python pit.py <your image>
+How to run : python pit.py exemple.png